eliseshaffer/portfolio/src/_posts/2020-07-07-why-i-paid-for-hey.md

 layout: post
 title: Why I Paid For HEY
 date: 2020-07-07T13:45:03.176Z
+excerpt: "I wake up every morning to an inbox that is almost unmanageable.
+It's overrun with LinkedIn notifications and marketing emails.
+Email has become a stressful slog that I find myself procrastinating.
+Prior to the announcement that Basecamp was working on an e-mail service, I had spent a few months trying every email client in the App Store.
+But, I ultimately kept defaulting back to iOS Mail and macOS mail.
+So, I was open to trying a new service. "
 ---
 I wake up every morning to an inbox that is almost unmanageable.
 It's overrun with LinkedIn notifications and marketing emails.
 Email has become a stressful slog that I find myself procrastinating.
 Prior to the announcement that Basecamp was working on an e-mail service, I had spent a few months trying every email client in the App Store.
 But, I ultimately kept defaulting back to iOS Mail and macOS mail.
 So, I was open to trying a new service.